karenli6/fe-interview-1/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-Clone or download the repo locally
+Clone or download the repo locally.

 Change to the project directory:
 ```
 cd fe-interview-1
 ```
-install requirements
+Install requirements
 ```
 npm install
 ```